Cotswold Holiday July 2009 - page 2

 Suddenly the happy chatter of our fellow tourists was broken by a

-penetrating shout and two actors appeared into the garden
+penetrating shout as two actors appeared into the garden

 enthusiastically acting out a scene from one of Shakespeare's plays,